 Presents an overview of British literature; acquaints students with major authors, periods, and/or literary movements.
 Prerequisite: ENG 104.
-Offered as needed.

-LIT 233 American Literature I
+LIT 233 American Literature

-Surveys American literature from the Colonial period to the Civil War.
+Surveys American literature from the Colonial period to World War II.
 Acquaints the student with the American way of life as seen through its literature; shows the progression and development of American writing and the influence of a country's history upon its literature.
-Prerequisites: ENG 104 and 106 or consent of instructor.
-Offered fall semester
+Prerequisites: ENG 104 and 106 or consent of instructor